CSRG-Group/dcs-notes.github.io/cs139/HTML.md

 `&trade;`| &trade;

-# block vs inline
+# Block vs Inline
 Some elements are blocks these start and end with a new line.
-including:
+Examples are:
 * `<h1>`
 * `<p>`
 * `<ul>`